Unrelated-machines scheduling: Maximizing the profit

 Bar-Noy, Bar-Yehuda, Freund, Naor and Schieber consider a setting in which, for each job and machine, there is a profit for running this job on that machine.
 They present a 1/2 approximation for discrete input and (1-ε)/2 approximation for continuous input.

 Maximizing the minimum completion time

 Suppose that, instead of "jobs" we have valuable items, and instead of "machines" we have people.
 Person i values item j at pi,j.
 We would like to allocate the items to the people, such that the least-happy person is as happy as possible.
 This problem is equivalent to unrelated-machines scheduling in which the goal is to maximize the minimum completion time.
 It is better known by the name egalitarian or max-min item allocation.

 Linear programming formulation

 A natural way to formulate the problem as a linear program is called the Lenstra–Shmoys–Tardos linear program (LST LP).
-For each machine i and job j, define a variable $z_{i,j}$, which equals 1 iff machine i processes job j, and 0 otherwise.
+For each machine i and job j, define a variable $z_{i,j}$, which equals 1 if machine i processes job j, and 0 otherwise.
 Then, the LP constraints are: